Photo by Possessed Photography on Unsplash

 3. Big Data

-Using big data in demand forecasting has a number of advantages, including lower operational costs, enhanced supply chain agility, and increased customer satisfaction.
+Using big data analytics in demand forecasting has a number of advantages, including lower operational costs, enhanced supply chain agility, and increased customer satisfaction.

 4. Cybersecurity